bitxer/ICT1002/README.md

 # ICT1002
-SIT ICT1002: Programming Fundementals Lab Exercises
+This repository contains the lab exercises for ICT1002: Programming Fundementals in SIT

+## Assignment
+The source code for the assignments can be found at the following links: